Orange-OpenSource/a11y-guidelines/src/en/articles/form/part2/index.md

 In the example above:

 <ul>
-   <li>Mandatory fields that are not completed have relevant and unique error messages (example: The email field is mandatory)</li>
+   <li>Mandatory fields that are not completed have relevant and unique error messages (example: The email field is mandatory).</li>
-   <li>Fields with an invalid entry have a specific message that gives suggestions for correction (example: Please enter a valid Email (lastnamefirstname@gmail.com))</li>
+   <li>Fields with an invalid entry have a specific message that gives suggestions for correction (example: Please enter a valid Email (lastnamefirstname@gmail.com)).</li>
-   <li>Error messages are linked to the field using the <code>aria-describedby</code> or <code>aria-labelledby</code> attribute, which will allow assistive technologies to render the 'information</li>
+   <li>Error messages are linked to the field using the <code>aria-describedby</code> or <code>aria-labelledby</code> attribute, which will allow assistive technologies to render the 'information'.</li>
-   <li>The keyboard focus is put on the first field in error in order to be able to rescan the whole form</li>
+   <li>The keyboard focus is put on the first field in error in order to be able to rescan the whole form.</li>
 </ul>

 ### Using the autocomplete attribute

 The <code>autocomplete</code> attribute makes it easier to fill in fields that contain personal information.
 All fields whose type is listed in <a href="https://www.w3.org/TR/WCAG22/#input-purposes">7.
-InputPurposes for User Interface Components</a> must contain the <code>autocomplete</code> attribute.
+Input Purposes for User Interface Components</a> must contain the <code>autocomplete</code> attribute.

 In our example the fields below should have an <code>autocomplete</code> attribute:
 <ul>